 Applicants are advised to minimize repetition among application components to the extent possible.
-In addition, applicants should use discretion in cross-referencing sections to maximize the amount of information presented within the page limits.
+In addition, applicants should use discretion in cross-referencing sections in order to maximize the amount of information presented within the page limits.

-Please note that letters of commitment and/or memoranda of understanding from community organizations, key faculty, etc, are not required or requested.
-If applicants choose to include such letters, they may only be added to the Development or Budget Plan sections and will count toward the page limit for that section.
+Please note that letters of commitment and/or memoranda of understanding from community organizations, key faculty, etc, should not be submitted.
+Applications that include such letters will be administratively withdrawn.